Skip to content

 4. Keyword campaign opt-in examples

 A keyword campaign — sometimes called a text-to-join campaign — invites people to text your business first.
-You typically just need implied consent, but as always, marketing campaigns require double opt-in.
+You typically need implied consent, but remember that marketing campaigns require double opt-in.

 “Text [keyword] to [number] to receive updates on orders and shipping from [business].”